25 Best Things to Eat in Tokyo

 A Unique Treat from Takeshita Street

 Rainbow grilled cheese, anyone?
 How about giant cotton candy?
 Fried cheese on a stick?
 Ice cream shaped like animals?
-All of these and more can be found on Takeshita street.
+All of these and more can be found on Takeshita Street.
 I was extremely tempted to try it all.
 We opted for a Zaku Zaku, a crunchy dessert filled with caramel custard.
-When you are on Takeshita street, you must eat one of the crazy treats that can’t be found anywhere else.
+When you are on Takeshita Street, you must eat one of the crazy treats that can’t be found anywhere else.

 Zaku zaku